-The most common cause of neck pain is ‘Cervical spondylosis’.
-This medical term is used to refer to age-related ‘wear and tear’ that can affect bones and tissues in the neck.
-However, many people with cervical spondylosis experience no noticeable symptoms.
-In fact, most people will havecervical spondylosis to some degree by the time they are 60.
+The most common cause of neck pain is called ‘Cervical spondylosis’.
+This is a medical term used to refer to age-related ‘wear and tear’ that can affect bones and tissues in the neck.
+However, many people with cervical spondylosis experience no noticeable symptoms, in fact most people will have a degree of it by the time they are 60.

-If you are suffering from neck pain, contact us and make an appointment to see one of our neck pain specialists.
+If you are suffering from neck pain, please contact us and make an appointment to see one of our neck pain specialists.